RudyWilliams/flask-workbench/database-interactions/README.md

         ),
     )
 ```

-First, deleting a record from the many table (Budget).
+> First, deleting a record from the many table (Budget)

 Say we want to delete the second user's 'car' category (maybe she bought a car and doesn't need to save for it anymore).
 First let's grab that user's record:
 ```python
 user2_record = User.query.get(2)
 ```